Risk-Aware Decision Making in Restless Bandits: Theory and Algorithms for Planning and Learning: Indexability and Whittle Index

+\textit{Proof Sketch.} To establish indexability, we need to show that the set of states where the passive action (action 0) is optimal expands monotonically as the penalty $\lambda$ increases.
+This is equivalent to proving that the difference between the value of taking the passive action and the active action is non-decreasing in $\lambda$.
+Using backward induction, we first establish that the rate of change of the value function with respect to $\lambda$ is bounded within $[-(T-1-t)/T, 0]$ at each time $t$.
+The total variation condition then ensures that the transition probability differences are sufficiently small, guaranteeing that this difference function increases with $\lambda$, thus establishing indexability.
+See Section \ref{app:ns-indexable2} in Electronic Companion for more details. \Halmos

-There are notable practical implications with respect to these assumptions.
-In the machine maintenance application~\cite{glazebrook2006some,akbarzadeh2019restless,abbou2019group}, they imply that the state of each machine has a direct impact on its performance and so, a better state results in a higher reward.
-In addition, the machines deteriorate stochastically if not maintained, with a chance of worsening to any state (generalizing the right skip-free transitions of \cite{glazebrook2006some}).
+There are notable practical implications with respect to the assumptions of Theorem \ref{thm:ns-indexable}.
+In the machine maintenance application~\citep{glazebrook2006some,akbarzadeh2019restless,abbou2019group}, they imply that the state of each machine has a direct impact on its performance and so, a better state results in a better productivity.
+In addition, the machines deteriorate stochastically if not maintained, with a chance of worsening to any state.
 However, the chance of visiting a worse state is higher if the current state is worse, which is often the case in practice.
-Also, on the other hand, repairs may not always fully fix the issue (generalizing the deterministic transition of \cite{glazebrook2006some} under repairs) but the chance is higher in better states.
+Also, on the other hand, repairs may not always fully fix the issue but the chance is higher in better states. \NimaEdits{Note that stochastic deterioration and imperfect repairs generalize the transition dynamics in \cite{glazebrook2006some}.}

-The same model also works for patient scheduling in hospitals.
+\NimaEdits{Such conditions are also particularly relevant in the context of} patient scheduling in hospitals.
 These assumptions imply that patients' conditions can deteriorate stochastically if not attended to, with worse conditions increasing the urgency for intervention.
 Treatments, while beneficial, may not always fully restore health immediately, reflecting a probabilistic transition towards recovery.
 This probability is higher if the patient is in a better state.
-This reflects realistic clinical scenarios where early and continuous care increases the likelihood of reaching an optimal health state~\cite{starfield2005health}
+This reflects realistic clinical scenarios where early and continuous care increases the likelihood of reaching an optimal health state~\citep{starfield2005health}

-\begin{remark} All the results obtained in the upcoming sections are applicable for any indexable augmented arm risk neutral MDP.
-Theorem~\ref{thm:indexable1} presents only a set of sufficient conditions (and not necessary conditions) for the indexability of the problem. \end{remark}